 Do you think you’ll benefit from (and be willing to pay extra for) dedicated therapy sessions?

 That’s a key.
 Companies like Brightside and Cerebral offer therapy as an ad-hoc additional (at a significant charge) but Prairie Health doesn’t.
-Prairie focuses on their bread-and-butter: providing telepsychiatry and care counseling for folks who likely suffer from anxiety and depression.
+Prairie focuses on their bread-and-butter: using genetic testing to inform your medication journey, and helping you find a therapist if you decide it’s right for you.
+But as far as strictly virtual psychiatry providers go, Prairie is a great choice.
+You’re getting:

 - Peace of mind that you’re not trying random prescriptions until one actually works

-- Monthly appointments and unlimited messaging with your Care Partner.
+- Optional appointments with a psychiatrist, meaning you’re not paying for appointments that you may not need!
 Not everyone needs weekly sessions with a therapist, so why pay for it?

 - Free delivery of medication.
 The $15 per month copay remains, but this is bundled for every service out there – whether it looks free or not.

-Excellent psychiatric care at an awesome price makes Prairie a standout candidate for online anxiety and depression treatment.
+Excellent psychiatric care at a flexible, transparent price makes Prairie a standout candidate for online anxiety and depression treatment.